 Food & drink

 Spectators are welcome at the event base and start/finish line area.
 Please note it may be very cold so be prepared.
-There is no food for sale at the event.
+Fresh coffee and cakes will be available to purchase.

 There is no access for spectators along the route in Glen Tanar.

 Sorry, please leave the mutts at home.
 The event base is based at a Community Centre where dogs are not allowed.

 Children are welcome to accompany spectators at our events.
 The Illuminator, however, happens at night and the weather may be cold and wet, so please take that into account.

 During online registration you agree and consent to the following event terms and conditions by ticking a box:

 Your entry to and participation of your selected event (‘the Event’, ‘Illuminator’ or ‘Illuminator half marathon’) is provided to you by Firetrail Events Limited, a company incorporated under the Companies Acts (Registered No. SC423552) and having its Registered Office at 28 Balnagowan Wynd, Aboyne, Aberdeenshire, Scotland, AB34 5GY (‘us’, ‘our’ or ‘we’), subject to these terms and conditions.
 References to the Event include all aspects of the Event organised by us including access, parking, the venue and the activity.
 By entering and participating in the Event you understand and accept the following terms and conditions:

 Nature of the Event, Risks and Your Responsibilities

 - You knowingly and freely assume and accept all such risks, both known and unknown, and take full responsibility for your participation in all elements of the Event.
 You have familiarised yourself with the information about the Event shown on our website and in the description below.